paramaggarwal/rn-paper-interface/README.md

 # Demo

+See it in action: [https://vimeo.com/175727390](https://vimeo.com/175727390)

 ![project demo](https://github.com/paramaggarwal/rn-paper-interface/raw/master/static/demo.gif)

-(The file above is a GIF animation of 2MB size.
-Please wait for it to load.)
+(The image above is a GIF animation that unfortunately does not loop.
+Please refresh the page to see it loop again.)

 # Try it out